 - Give away items to someone you know would love or could use a particular thing.
 For example; let’s just assume you have a 4-year-old boy – find a friend with a 2-year-old boy and give her all your small boys clothes and out-aged toys.
 Hand-me-downs are called “pre-loved” for a reason!
 Better yet, join a Facebook “swap” group and dole out your outgrown sizes/ stuff for things that are of use to you.

 - Hold a clothing swap with your crew, but open it up to include housewares, toys, etc. Serve refreshments, play fun music, and make it a girls-night-in sort of gathering!

 - Sell your clothing to a local consignment/ resale shop, make some cash and clean out your unused duds.
-Note, there are upscale consignment shops who are very picky, and ones who are open to all brands in good condition.
+Note that there are upscale consignment shops that are very picky and ones that are open to all brands in good condition.
 Google consignment shops in your area and visit their websites to get a vibe for what they are looking for before you waste your time bringing in 5 garbage bags of clothes.

 - Have a yard sale.

 - Use GiveBackBox – which will allow you to print out a free shipping label to donate your old items to a local charity in need.

 - Donate to any local shelter, hospital, home for women/ children, homeless shelter, church, synagogue, mosque, pre-school, local public school, library, police or fire station, etc. My kids’ schools were always more than overjoyed to take any toys or books my kids had outgrown.
 Before presuming your local school isn’t interested in your gently used items, ask!
 Covid precautions mean that many non-profits aren’t currently accepting donations – so make sure to call or email before donating.